muratkeremozcan/prod-ready-serverless/notes.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/g0e4zgdk1m9a987bn0j0.png)

-If we have another deployment, like stage, we can add it now, like so:
+If we have another deployment, like stage, we can add it as an origin, like so:

 Origin (stage): https://o9p7mhn196.execute-api.us-east-1.amazonaws.com -> our stage API gateway